ABBYY FineReader Engine 11 for Windows

 - If a document contains "structures" such as product codes, telephone numbers, passport numbers etc., recognition errors may occur.
 This happens because the program reads such structures letter by letter.
 To improve the recognition of product codes and the like, you can create a new recognition language which will help the program to read specific types of data correctly.

 In the vast majority of cases FineReader Engine can successfully read texts without prior training.
-However, in such cases as recognition of decorative or outlined fonts or bulk input of low print quality documents, preliminary pattern training will prove useful.
+However, in cases including recognition of decorative or outlined fonts or bulk input of low print quality documents, preliminary pattern training will prove useful.

 The OCR SDK allows you to create and use user patterns or import them from the ABBYY FineReader desktop application (Professional or Corporate Edition).
-FineReader Engine is flexible and applicable to build up an application of any architecture, either it is a client workstation or a server-based solution.
+FineReader Engine is flexible and applicable to applications of any architecture - whether a client workstation or server-based solution.